mista1984gmail/demo-task-it-bootcamp/README.md

    ![img.png](img/img9.png)
 The application has an endpoint for receiving clients in a sorted form, where you can set the number of clients on the page, as well as the field by which you want to sort: http://localhost:8081/api/v1/clients?clients_per_page=50&sort_by=email&page=0
    ![img.png](img/img10.png)

+Thank you for your time to read the description.